 Traffic Safety Culture

-Creating a positive TSC is integral to helping our nation move toward a highway system with no fatalities.
-The materials on this page provide education about TSC and guidance for developing TSC programs and initiatives.
-Much research has been performed on cultural transformation and on TSC.
+Creating a positive safety culture is integral to helping our nation move toward a highway system with no fatalities.
+The materials on this page provide education and guidance for developing programs and initiatives.
+Much research has been performed on cultural transformation related to traffic safety.
 However, more work is needed to apply this knowledge to traffic safety.
 The TZD program is committed to following and supporting research in this field.
-In the meantime, we’ll share the tools and resources available with the intent of educating and inspiring others to move TSC forward.
+In the meantime, we’ll share the tools and resources available with the intent of educating and inspiring others to move culture initiatives forward.

-This website contains the TSC Primer toolkit; materials to guide development of shared understanding about TSC and its relationship to vision zero goals.
+This website contains the Primer toolkit; materials to guide development of positive safety culture and zero-based goals.

-The Primer defines TSC and explains its influence on road user behavior and traffic safety, in context of developing TSC and ultimately reaching the goal of zero traffic fatalities and serious injuries.
+The Primer gives the definition of Traffic Safety Culture and explains its influence on road user behavior and traffic safety, ultimately reaching the goal of zero fatalities and serious injuries.

-The Primer poster provides an overview of TSC implementation.
+The Primer poster provides an overview of safety culture process implementation.

-The Primer video provides a brief, easy-to-understand explanation of TSC.
+The Primer video provides a brief, easy-to-understand definition of Traffic Safety Culture.

-Traffic Safety Culture: A Primer for Traffic Safety Practitioners Final Report
+Final Report: A Primer for Traffic Safety Practitioners

-The Primer final report contains details about the contents of the TSC Primer toolkit.
+The Primer final report contains details about the contents of the Primer toolkit.

-This document outlines the basic process for developing a TSC initiative, including learning about TSC in your community, engaging stakeholders, developing and implementing a plan, and measuring progress.
+This document outlines the basic process for developing a safety culture program.
+Steps include learning about your community’s culture, engaging stakeholders, developing and implementing a plan, and measuring progress.

-This guide is intended to help traffic safety practitioners develop a compelling business case to pitch traffic safety culture projects to leaders, partners and other decision-makers.
+This guide helps traffic safety practitioners develop a compelling business case to pitch projects to leaders, partners and other decision-makers.

 NCHRP 17-69: A Strategic Approach to Transforming Traffic Safety Culture to Reduce Deaths and Injuries (Document 252)

-This document provides guidance to state agencies on a strategic approach to transform TSC of road users and stakeholders.
+This document provides guidance to state agencies on a strategic approach to developing a safety culture among road users and stakeholders.

 NCHRP 20-24(110): DOT-HSO Communication Guidebook: A Study Conducted for AASHTO